avinetworks/avi-helm-charts/docs/AKO/README.md

  - ***Step 3***: If your POD CIDRs are not routable:
     - Create a Service Engine Group dedicated to a Kubernetes cluster.
-    - Routes to a given Kubernetes cluster are tagged with the `clusterName` which is specified by the user in `values.yaml`.

     Data path flow is as described below: